-In case of emergence or getting informed of the developments influencing the decision of our investors, they are announced via Public Disclosure Platform.
-There are documents including various information disclosed to the public under Relations with Investors and Corporate Governance menus on our Bank's web site.
+In case of emergence or getting informed of the developments influencing the decision of the investors, they are announced via Public Disclosure Platform.
+There are documents including various information disclosed to the public under Relations with Investors and Corporate Governance menus on the Bank's website.

 During the activity period, a number of meetings were held and all the requests for information were responded.
-All information requests of our shareholders are provided that they are not commercial secrets or undisclosed information.
+All information requests of the shareholders are provided that they are not commercial secrets or undisclosed information.